NetComposer/nksip/doc/api/dialogs.md

 nksip_dialog:stop(nksip:id()) ->
     ok.
 ```
-Stops an existing dialog from its handle (remove it from memory).
+Destroys an existing dialog from its handle (remove it from memory).

 ### stop_all/0